27 April 2022

 Extensive testing has shown that the levels of PFAS in the groundwater from soil extracted by the tunnel boring machines is expected to be low and at safe levels for the community and the environment.

 Testing indicates levels of PFAS between zero and 0.7 micrograms per litre – which is between detectable limits and water that is safe to swim in.

 Despite these findings, the Victorian Government has a strong track record of taking a conservative, safety focused approach to the management of PFAS.
 When managing soil, our first priority is to make sure protections are in place for the community and workers in line with EPA and WorkSafe requirements.

 Safely transporting soil

-Other safety measures will include hosing down the truck and its wheels before it leaves site, and fully loading the truck in an enclosed shed.
+Other safety measures include hosing down the truck and its wheels before it leaves site, and fully loading the truck in an enclosed shed.

-All trucks must meet EPA requirements, are fully assessed for roadworthiness and compliance with noise and emission limits and will follow approved truck routes to get to the disposal site.
+All trucks must meet EPA requirements, are fully assessed for roadworthiness and compliance with noise and emission limits and follow approved truck routes to get to the disposal site.